Tanami/symta/doc/symta-by-example.md

 _.get_my_typename = Me^typename
 ```

-The type `_` denotes the default parent of all objects.
-But there is a way to declare object without any parent.
+The type `_` denotes the default parent of all type.
+But there is a way to declare a type without any parent.
 Use `~` instead of inheritance name.
 ```
 type point.~{X Y} x/X y/Y
 ```